New report states that investors need to be less risk- averse if they are to scale up the benefits of their funding.

 National institutions need to be strengthened, and, crucially, the right types of finance need to be used for the appropriate purpose.
 This may mean considering grant and concessional funding, or opportunities to support institutional capacity building.

 According to the report, national stakeholders have voiced concerns that programmes are reflecting the priorities of the international institutions implementing them, rather than responding directly to the national needs.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.